 |

-Now two and a half years after finishing chemotherapy, most things are back
+Now ten years after my surgery, things are back

 to normal: my hair, my skin, my appetite.
 Some things are